emqx/emqx-docs/en_US/data-integration/snowflake.md

 3. Select **Snowflake** as the connector type and click next.
 4. Enter the connector name, a combination of upper and lowercase letters and numbers.
 Here, enter `my-snowflake`.
 5. Enter the connection information.
+   - **Account**: Enter your Snowflake Organization ID and Snowflake account name separated by a dash (`-`), which is part of the URL you use to access the Snowflake platform and can be found in your Snowflake console.
    - **Server Host**: The server host is the Snowflake endpoint URL, typically in the format `<Your Snowflake Organization ID>-<Your Snowflake Account Name>.snowflakecomputing.com`.
 You need to replace `<Your Snowflake Organization ID>-<Your Snowflake Account Name>` with the subdomain specific to your Snowflake instance.
-   - **Account**: Enter your Snowflake Organization ID and Snowflake account name separated by a dash (`-`), which is part of the URL you use to access the Snowflake platform and can be found in your Snowflake console.
    - **Data Source Name(DSN)**: Enter `snowflake`, which corresponds to the DSN configured in the `.odbc.ini` file during ODBC driver setup.
    - **Username**: Enter `snowpipeuser`, as defined during the previous setup process.
    - **Password**: Enter `Snowpipeuser99`, as defined during the previous setup process.
+6. If you want to establish an encrypted connection, click the **Enable TLS** toggle switch.
+For more information about TLS connection, see [TLS for External Resource Access](../network/overview.md/#tls-for-external-resource-access).
+6. Advanced settings (optional): See [Advanced Settings](#advanced-settings).
 6. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the Snowflake.
 7. Click the **Create** button at the bottom to complete the connector creation.